MicrosoftDocs/sql-docs/docs/relational-databases/indexes/columnstore-indexes-query-performance.md

  To determine which rows groups to eliminate, the columnstore index uses metadata to store the minimum and maximum values of each column segment for each rowgroup.
 When none of the column segment ranges meet the query predicate criteria, the entire rowgroup is skipped without doing any actual IO.
 This works because the data is usually loaded in a sorted order and although rows are not guaranteed to be sorted, similar data values are often located within the same rowgroup or a neighboring rowgroup.

- For more details about rowgroups, see Columnstore Indexes Guide
+ For more details about rowgroups, see [Columnstore Index Design Guidelines](../../relational-databases/sql-server-index-design-guide.md#columnstore_index).

 ### Batch Mode Execution
  Batch mode  execution refers to processing a set of rows, typically up to 900 rows, together for execution efficiency.
 For example, the query `SELECT SUM (Sales) FROM SalesData` aggregates the total sales from the table SalesData.
 In batch mode execution, the query execution engine computes the aggregate in group of 900 values.
 This spreads metadata  the access costs and other types of overhead over all the rows in a batch, rather than paying the cost for each row thereby significantly reducing the code path.
 Batch mode processing operates on compressed data when possible and eliminates some of the exchange operators used by row mode processing.
 This speeds up execution of analytics queries by orders of magnitude.